What are dental implants?

 How do dental implants work?

 A surgeon places a dental implant into your jaw during an oral surgery procedure.
 Once the implant heals, your dentist can place a crown on top.
 Depending on your oral health goals, your dentist can restore your implants with crowns, bridges or dentures.

 Who might need dental implants?

-Most people who have one or more missing teeth are candidates for dental implants.
-You may need a dental implant if you lose a tooth due to:
+People who have one or more missing teeth can benefit from dental implants.
+You might need a dental implant if you have tooth loss due to:

 How should I prepare for a dental implant?

 - Give your dentist a current list of medications and supplements you take.
 It’s important to tell your dentist if you’re taking a blood thinner (anticoagulant).
 Your dentist will decide in coordination with your primary care provider whether you need to stop taking any medications before your implant procedure.